Solecismic Software is an entertainment software company dedicated to producing cutting-edge career football simulations.

 This is not an EA game.
 Rather than wasting valuable development time trying to generate publisher interest, I operated on exactly the same business plan I used for the original game.

 The College Years earned a four-star rating from CGW, and was nominated for the Sports Game of the Year by both CGW and Computer Games Magazine.
 The CDs sold out completely in only four months, so I switched to an electronic download for distribution.
 That electronic download is still available.
 The game was updated to version 1.3 in mid-2004, adding the 2004 college schedule.
-It's a very dated game now, so I've discounted it considerably.
-I am hoping to get back to The College Years in 2017, but I have not laid out a development schedule.
+It's a very dated game now, so I've discounted it considerably and will probably take it off of the market at some point soon.

 With so many problems plaguing the PC gaming market by 2002, Electronic Arts was no longer interested in continuing the series.
 I decided to bring Front Office Football back under the Solecismic Software umbrella.